noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 [L-Like I said...
 M-M-M-My... n-naked body...]

 [I-I didn’t see it!
 Or rather, I couldn’t see it!!!
-You were properly wearing a bathrobe, and I was rather surprised at seeing you at that time....]
+You were properly wearing a bathrobe, and I was rather surprised at seeing you at that time...]

 I wasn’t lying, I’m telling the truth.
 I did see Lilia-san after her bath, but since she was wearing a bathrobe, I didn’t see those ethically dangerous